ArcherDotBuild/NodeJS-v2/README.md

 ## 5. File System

+**folder 04**

 Until NodeJS, there wasn't a great way to access the file system on a machine with JavaScript, this is due to secutrity restrictions in most browsers.
 With NodeJS, one can create, edit, remote, read, strereadFileam, & more with files.
 If you've ever used a build tool like webpack or a parser like babel, then you realize just how powerful NodeJS can be when manipulating the file system.

+There are sync versions of modules, and that really comes down to like how NodeJS works.
+So if you don't use the sync version of a file system method, it's going to be asynchronous.
+As in, it's going to be set aside in the event loop tobe processed on the next tick at some point.
+Because it's asynchronous, we're going to to continue to accept input throughout this Node execution while this is being processed in the background.
+And then Node will notify us via a callback when it's done.

+If you prefer to block the process of Node as in, hey do not move forward, do not process any other code, do not accept any other input until this is done, then you would use the sync version.

+In most cases you probably would never use the sync version of anything in NodeJS.
+There are some rare ones where you literally don't want anything to happen.
+Typically like on a server startup, or some initialization where you just want everything to be done before the next thing happens because it only happens once.

 ### Reading a file